SenseiRat/cloud-resume/back-end/README.md

 18. Notifications Pt.
 II:
 19. Multi-cloud Pt.
 I: Deploy the same resources to GCP, replicate the databases, and apply with terraform
 20. Multi-cloud Pt.
 II: Deploy the same resources to Azure, replicate the databases, and apply with terraform
+21. Monitoring: Perform Geolocation on IP Addresses to find where requests are coming from and notify if coming from desirable geographic location

 # To Do
 1. Enable bucket/Cloudfront logging to get visitors to website